artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 > Gyges gave a cry of horror.
 "Master," he said "what an improper suggestion!
 Do you tell me to look at the queen when she has no clothes on?
 No, no: 'when she takes off her clothing, she does away with her shame'---you know what they say of women.
 Let us learn from experience.
 Right and wrong were distinguished long ago---and I'll tell you one thing that is right: a man should mind his own business.
 I do not doubt that your wife is the most beautiful of women; so for goodness' sake do not ask me to behave contrary to custom."
 > = (1.8)

+Ironically, the shamed queen soon forces Gyges to make a difficult ethical decision---die, or kill his friend the king.

-Solon's description of the happy life requires that one know the manner of their death.
-It also begins with the prosperity of the person's polis:
+Solon's says a happy life requires a good death and the prosperity of the person's polis:

 > When Solon had made as thorough an inspection [of the royal treasuries] as opportunity allowed, Croesus said: "Well, my Athenian friend, I have heard a great deal about your knowledge.
 I cannot resist my desire to ask you a question: who is the happiest man you have ever seen?"
 >